|

 Over the years, he has played with the Herndon Town Square Singers, for special

-musical events at work, and with the seven-piece Frontal Bluesotomy.
-Kelly most recently played with The Idylwood Band. |
+musical events at work, with the seven-piece Frontal Bluesotomy. and The Idylwood Band.

 Kelly Markin